 - sour cream

 - heavy whipping cream

-Serve the low carb yogurt with granola, or with nuts and seeds, or with low glycemic index fruits such as blackberries, currants, raspberries etc. A chia seeds jam is also one of my favorites things to add as a topping.
+Serve the low carb yogurt with keto granola, nuts, and seeds, or with low glycemic index fruits such as blackberries, currants, raspberries etc. A chia seeds jam is also one of my favorite things to add as a topping.

 Check out my recipe idea below and let me know what you think.
 Your feedback will help me improve the recipes.